High School Marching Band Fundraising

 This article is intended to help your band plan a successful fundraiser by providing planning tips and creative fundraising ideas for high school and marching bands.

-Try to tie your band fundraising campaign into what band members are so passionate about: music!
+Try to tie your marching band fundraising campaign into what band members are so passionate about: music.
 Create a variation of a walk-a-thon event by hosting a "march-a-thon".
 This specific example is an excellent fundraising idea for marching bands.
-The march-a-thon is almost exactly like walk-a-thon.
+The march-a-thon is almost exactly like a walk-a-thon from a fundraising perspective.
 Members from the community can participate in the event and march alongside band members as they play popular tunes and raise money for a great cause.
-Reach out to the cheerleading or dance team to see if they are interested in participating with your band, and make the "march-a-thon" like a parade!
+Reach out to the cheerleading or dance team to see if they are interested in participating with your band, and make the march-a-thon a parade!